Rockstar Career Moms

 I felt more pressured as I had the responsibility for my department and team.

-After making a detailed plan I could let go and relax. - Will it make You less stressed to spill the beans right away?
+4. Will it make You less stressed to spill the beans right away?

 Keeping quiet and trying to not spill the beans can be stressful for some of us and our baby.